danimfernandes/tkgwv2/README.md

 1 13115 13116
 (...)
 ```
 These positions can initially be obtained from the 1000 Genomes VCF files (e.g. http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/), using _bcftools_, and QCed down the line to exclude unwanted variants.
-Be sure to avoid fixed SNPs, SNPs with different names but same genomic positions, insertions, deletions, etc.:
+Be sure to avoid fixed SNPs, multiple SNP entries for the same genomic position, SNPs with same names (e.g. non-specific "."), insertions, deletions, etc.:
 ```
 #Note: Dummy coordinates and SNPids in PLINK's 'bim' file format
 1       rs000000000     0       11111   A       C